 Essentials that are required to create an authentic learning event.

 Authentic learning is the research, processes, resources, networking and culminating skills a learner needs to attain a genuine, successful meaningful outcome.
 The outcome must have relevance and be tangible.
 It also must reach out to a community audience in some way.
-Here is a list of tried and true elements that support the implementation of a successful authentic learning inititiative.
+Here is a list of tried and true essentials that support the implementation of a successful authentic learning initiative.

 1. A tangible product.
 The goal is to produce a tangible product/significant outcome that can be shared effectively with the world.
 It can be the innovation of an original cookie, an informative podcast or a design for a public garden but the outcome needs to be produced for a specific audience.